Bielgomes/Fastipy/README.md

 - [x] Renaming the fastipy base exception to the fastipy exception to make it easier to handle.
 - [x] Fixed problem in the error handler for python 3.11.
 - [x] Fixed the function of saving files securely, to save them in the correct path.
+- [x] Loading text and json from body files on demand.

 # Contributors